KeithChamberlain/Tweet-Sentiment-and-Music-Genere/README.md

 The first major limitation is that happiness is an emotion, and sentiment does not *necessarily* relate to emotion.
 Instead, sentiment relates to opinions.
 I may have an opinion that popcorn is fantastic, write that on a message board or tweet, yet at the same time have an overall depressed affect, without any real dissonance to speak of.
 So to say that sentiment analysis, or even positive words research, reveals the "happiest music listeners" could be missleading.
 As stated earlier, Onbuy carefully crafted their message.

 Even as a measure of opinions, there are problems related to humor, irony and subtleties in changing meanings related to emoticons and context that sentiment analysis is still likely to generate errors (Sidney, Loki, Nanjira, 2016, p.
 3).
 If "holly crap!" is not explicitly listed in a dictionary-based sentiment analysis or supervised and unsupervised methods have not learned that particular word-combination case, the procedures are likely to get the sentiment of "crap," by itself, wrong, to use Sidney, Loki, and Nanjira's (2016, p.
 3) example.
 In the one-word case, the sentiment is negative, however, in the multiple word case, the sentiment is positive!
+The analysis I present is subject to this criticism as well.

 ### Limitations Related to Positive Words Research

 Additionally, the authors used 15 of the most used positive words to establish their sentiment scores.
-This is akin to a dictionary-based method based on just 15 words, and not word combinations.
+This is akin to a dictionary-based NLP method based on just 15 words, and not word combinations.
 The benefit of such a tactic is that a single sentence could carry more than one positive word, and this gives a way to quantify all of them at once.
 However, there may have been a database of over 2M Reddit comments, or 2M chances to miss represent the sentiment of the single word based on context, humor, irony and emoticon.
 Based on other words in the comments, an overall comment score using a full-blown sentiment analysis may be negative overall, even though the positive word was found.

 ### Limitations of Generalization